-The use of cell phones and electronics (i.e., hand-held game devices, cell phones, iPods, etc.) is strictly prohibited during school hours (including lunch time).
-If brought to school, they must remain in the "off" position during school hours.
-If used during school hours without permission, items will be confiscated and returned to the parent only.
+The use of cell phones and electronics (i.e., hand-held game devices, cell phones, iPods, etc.) is strictly prohibited once a student arrives on campus (including lunch time).
+If brought to school, they must remain in the "off" position.
+If used on campus without permission, items will be confiscated and returned to the parent only.